German football rivalries: France

+The France–Germany football rivalry is one of Europe's most prominent international fixtures, featuring two of the world's most successful national teams.
+While traditionally viewed by Germans as secondary to their rivalries with the Netherlands or Italy, it grew significantly following France's rise in the 1990s and highly competitive tournament matches in the 2010s and 2020s.
+The rivalry features iconic historic clashes, including the dramatic 1982 World Cup semi-final known as the "Night of Seville", where West Germany won on penalties, and Germany's 1–0 quarter-final victory en route to winning the 2014 FIFA World Cup.
+In recent years, France has held a highly competitive edge, securing key victories at Euro 2016, Euro 2020, and the 2025 UEFA Nations League Finals.

 East Germany vs. West Germany

 The East Germany–West Germany football rivalry was an association football rivalry between teams from East Germany and West Germany, existing from 1949 to 1990, while two separate German countries existed.

 Clubs from the two countries met at official level in both national team and club competitions like the FIFA World Cup or the European Cup.
 While the West German national team received strong support in East Germany, with supporters from the East often travelling to away matches of the West German team in Eastern Europe, encounters between teams from the East and West in European Cup competitions were often hard-fought.